leonardsellem/paperless-notion-sync/README.md

 - Syncs documents with metadata (title, date, correspondent, tags)
 - Syncs tags with their properties
 - Syncs correspondents
+- Handles document updates and deletions
+- Uploads original document files to Notion
 - Incremental updates (only syncs changed items)
+- Archives documents in Notion when deleted from Paperless-NGX
 - Configurable sync interval
 - Docker support for easy deployment